 We hope you’ll join us for a day of learning, conversation, and reflection about youth and gender.

 Creating gender sensitive and inclusive environments for all children and teens

 Sponsored, in part, by the Santa Cruz County Office of Education (SCCOE), Gender Spectrum, and additional community organizations in Monterey, San Benito, & Santa Cruz Counties.
-Please check our complete list of sponsors and supporters — thank you!
+Please check our complete list of partners, supporters, and sponsors — thank you!

 San Benito County